- Telegraph Hill

 Be extra cautious, especially if you are 2-up on a loaded touring bike, unless you are used to accellerating up a steep grade from a stop in those conditions.

-Leave a BIG gap between you and the next vehicle, and have an exit strategy already planned, if stopping on a hill.
-Tourists with a stick shift can get you hurt.
+Leave a BIG gap between you and the next vehicle, and have an exit strategy already planned.

 If there is more than one bike in your group, discuss your steep-hill start maneuvers ahead of time, and leave each other plenty of room for screwups.